ribaricplusplus/create-wordpress-app/README.md

 npx wp-env start
 ```

 Every template has its own documentation.
+For example, see the default theme template [here](./packages/create-wordpress-app/templates/theme).
 You can see all currently available templates in the [templates folder](./packages/create-wordpress-app/templates)

 Build styles and JavaScript: